pimutils/khal/README.rst

 - khal can sync events from CalDAV calendar collections
 - add simple new events to a calendar and upload them
-- ikhal can show events in the current and next two months
+- ikhal (interactive khal) can show events in the current and next two months
 - simple recurring events support (no exceptions just yet)
 - no proper timezone support yet
 - is pretty Euro centric, weeks start on Mondays, khal uses a 24 hour clock and